kaltura/KalturaGeneratedAPIClientsNodeJS/README.md

 ## Code contributions

-We are happy to accept pull requests, please look at https://github.com/kaltura/platform-install-packages/blob/master/doc/Contributing-to-the-Kaltura-Platform.md
+We are happy to accept pull requests, please see [contribution guidelines](https://github.com/kaltura/platform-install-packages/blob/master/doc/Contributing-to-the-Kaltura-Platform.md)

 The contents of this client are auto generated from https://github.com/kaltura/clients-generator and pull requests should be made there, rather than to the https://github.com/kaltura/KalturaGeneratedAPIClientsNodeJS repo.